College Courses (Dual/Concurrent /BOCES) & College Preparatory Information

 Dual Enrollment

-Dual Enrollment courses are taught online or on-campus at Casper College by a professional and highly qualified college instructor and count for both college and high school credit requirements for graduation.
+Dual Enrollment courses are taught online or on-campus at Casper College by a college instructor and count for both college and high school credit requirements for graduation.
 All the courses offered at the college are available for high school students to take as long as they meet the prerequisites.
-All courses taken at Casper College are given an elective credit at the high school.
+The courses taken at Casper College are given as elective credit at the high school.
 The one exception is English Composition I (ENGL 1010), which provides the student with credit for their senior English graduation and college English graduation requirements.

 Benefits of Dual and Concurrent Credit